"You’ve always had the power to go back to Kansas.”

 - The Fed should (1) set its FRP rate at 10 basis points below the SOFR rate, (2) establish the Standing Repo Facility that it has already been considering, and (3) allow Foreign Official Entities, and foreign central banks especially, as well as the U.S. Treasury (as authorized by Congress) access to the Standing Repo Facility;

-- Congress should (1) revive the Treasury's direct repo borrowing program, expanded (as per the GAO's September 2007 recommendations) to allow all primary dealers to take part and also to allow the Treasury to offer any of its securities as collateral, and (2) restore the Treasury's "direct draw authority," or grant it to make use of the Fed's Standing Repo Facility.
+- Congress should (1) revive the Treasury's direct repo borrowing program, expanded (as per the GAO's September 2007 recommendations) to allow all primary dealers to take part and also to allow the Treasury to offer any of its securities as collateral, and (2) either restore the Treasury's "direct draw authority," or grant it permission to make use of the Fed's Standing Repo Facility.

 Floor versus Corridor (Again)